joelchrono12/joelchrono12.ml/_posts/2022-12-22-using-my-own-domain-for-mastodon-without-hosting-a-server-(kinda).md

 This quick tutorial is focused on Jekyll, but you should be able to figure it out using this [guide too](https://guide.toot.as/guide/use-your-own-domain/#5-static-files).

-Pretty much paste this into the root of your website and call it a day.
+Pretty much paste this into a file in the root of your website and call it a day.
 Mastodon will do the rest.

 ```json
 ---